 Large miners operate like a small business.

 Mining can be very profitable, but there were many years when mining was not, and only the miners with the lowest operational costs could stay in business.
 This blog is oriented toward the medium size miner who can deploy more machines than the small miner, and has more operational flexibility than the large miners.

 As you start to operate more miners, networking them together becomes more important.
 I made a video about that also:

 How Can I Buy Miners at a Good Price in Large Quantity?

 Buy them directly from the manufacturer.
-In late 2017, that means having crypto-currency in a wallet and ready to spend.
+In 2019, that means having crypto-currency in a wallet and ready to spend.
 I buy most of my miners from Bitmain.
 There are other good mining manufacturer’s out there, but the Bitmain Antminers have the best price and performance.

 You can usually buy up to 50 or 200 miners per order from Bitmain.
 Sometimes you can even pay them with a wire transfer in fiat currency.

 The problem is, if you go to the Bitmain website, most of the miners are sold out.
 It is possible to buy them, though.
 Follow Bitmain on Twitter and Facebook, because they announce 12-24 hours ahead of time when they place miners on sale.
 When they go on sale, work as hard as you can to get the miners in your cart and check out within a two hour window.
 After that, they are usually sold out again.

 There are occasionally other companies that pop up claiming too have the best miners available.
 Unless you know someone who has one of their miners, don’t order from them, as they are probably scam websites.